About Roy

 Clinical Psychology

-Clinical Psychology involves specialist training the assessment, diagnosis and treatment of major mental illnesses and psychological problems.
+Clinical Psychology involves specialist training in the assessment, diagnosis and treatment of major mental illnesses and psychological problems.

 It is important to note that Clinical Psychologists are not medical doctors (unlike Psychiatrists) and are therefore unable to prescribe medications.